sematext/sematext-operator/README.md

 | `tolerations`                    | Tolerations                       | `[]`                                      |
 | `nodeSelector`                   | Node selector                     | `{}`                                      |

-For example, if you want to deploy Sematext Agent in EU region and provide YOUR_CONTAINER_TOKEN and YOUR_LOGS_TOKEN, create the following resource:
+For example, if you want to deploy Sematext Agent in EU region, create the following resource:

 ```yaml
 apiVersion: sematext.com/v1alpha1